 Why is a Conservatorship Bond Required?

-Since conservators are given full or partial authority over someone, the court requires a conservatorship bond to protect at-risk individuals and their estates.
+Since conservators are given full or partial authority over someone, the court requires conservator bonds to protect at-risk individuals and their estates.

 This is to ensure that the conservator will faithfully perform the duties required by the court and to recover any losses if the conservator commits misconduct.